mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-As mentioned in question 5 we use Hydra for our config files so all the default parameters are set in the main_config which defines which config to use as default.
+As mentioned in Question 5 we use Hydra for our config files so all the default parameters are set in the main_config which defines which config to use as default.
 For changing the configs we can use Hydra from the terminal like

 ```bash
 train data.batch_size=128